deciocferreira/deciocferreira/README.md

 ## Decio Ferreira 🧑‍💻

-Since 2015 I have been an Infrastructure analyst where I seek solutions and problem resolutions in order to meet the SLA, support and improve environments.
-I started working with DevOps tools, especially in software management, development and deployment.
-Projects with Cloud Azure (Azure DevOps, .Net, C#), Windows Server, Powershell, AD, DNS, SQL Server and computer networks.
+The experience gained since 2015 as an Infrastructure analyst has helped me to develop skills that allow me to work very well in a team, always focused on finding solutions and solving problems in order to meet the SLA, support and improve environments.
+This made me a person who is always on the move, looking for new challenges in constant evolution, avoiding the comfort zone.

-I'm currently looking for a new challenge to be able to understand the entire DevOps cycle and grow professionally.
-I've been dedicating myself to the study of culture and tools, focused and with the objective of building resilient environments that deliver value, complying with the rules and solving the pains of the business.
+I am currently looking for a new challenge to work in the platform infrastructure area, using Cloud, DevOps and similar technologies.
+I've been dedicating myself to the continuous study of tools and architectures, with the aim of building resilient environments that deliver value and solve business pains.

 ***Microsoft Certified Azure Fundamentals AZ-900*** ✅